Chip Lindsey: Auburn

 Lindsey was an offensive analyst on Auburn's staff in 2013, the season the Tigers won the SEC title and fell 13 seconds short of a national championship.
 On January 21, 2017, Auburn head coach Gus Malzahn announced that Lindsey would serve as the new offensive coordinator, producing $800,000 in compensation.
 During the 2017 season, the Tigers won an SEC West Division Championship after wins over top-ranked Georgia and Alabama.
 For the 2018 season, Auburn finished 8–5.
 He left Auburn after 2018 to be the offensive coordinator at Kansas.

 Troy

 On January 11, 2019, Lindsey was named the new head football coach at Troy University.
 Troy fired Lindsey on November 21, 2021, with one game remaining in the 2021 season.
 Lindsey posted a record of 15–19 over three years with no bowl appearances.

 UCF

 After being let go by Troy, Lindsey reunited with Gus Malzahn at UCF.
 He was hired as UCF's offensive coordinator and quarterbacks coach.
-He spent one season in Orlando, and the Knights' offense finished 26th nationally in scoring, 11th in yards per game, and 8th in rushing.
+However, he didn't playcall at UCF.
+He spent one season in Orlando, where they competed for the AAC Championship and the Knights' offense finished 26th nationally in scoring, 11th in yards per game, and 8th in rushing.

 North Carolina

-Following Phil Longo's departure for Wisconsin, Lindsey was hired by Mack Brown as the Tar Heels' offensive coordinator and quarterbacks coach on December 15, 2022.
+Following Phil Longo's departure for Wisconsin, Lindsey was hired by Mack Brown as the Tar Heels' new offensive coordinator and quarterbacks coach on December 15, 2022.
+In his first season, North Carolina won eight games and he helped coach Drake Maye into being selected No. 3 overall in the 2024 NFL draft.

+Michigan

+On December 13, 2024, Lindsey was officially hired by Sherrone Moore and the University of Michigan as the offensive coordinator and quarterbacks coach.
+In his first season, he inherited the No. 1 overall ranked high school player in the nation, freshman quarterback Bryce Underwood.